RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 The familiar bite of metal into her wrists, the same powerless situation of needing to play possum to bore her captor, the same odd choice to trap her somewhere underground.

 One thing that her poor upbringing had given her that she did appreciate: narrow wrists.
 Once Beth had decided they were satisfied, they'd taken a few more photos and left.
-Then having waited dozens of minutes in silence, confident Beth wouldn't come right back, Debug stood back up and wriggled free of the low handcuff and picked the high one with a pick sewn into her shirt hem.
+Then having waited dozens of minutes in silence, confident Beth wouldn't come right back, Debug stukbled back up on her feet and wriggled free of the low handcuff and picked the high one with a pick sewn into her shirt hem.

 When she was still living with Sinéad, they had mentioned it as a thing some people she arrested had done to be able to escape custody.
-When Sinéad had shown her what she started to

-She couldn't consider herself paranoid if it had worked and she'd been right to be concerned.
-A trick she had wished she'd had as a child now earned her freedom as what some would describe as an adult.
-She had never wished to be put in this sort of situation again, but when she was tormented by her memories at night she would try to think how she could have maybe escaped sooner back then.
+She couldn't consider herself paranoid if it had worked and her paranoid had been proven justified.
+A trick she had wished she'd known as a child now earned her freedom as what Brunhilde had insisted was as an adult.
+She had never wished to be put in this sort of situation again, but when she was tormented by her memories at night planning her escape from possible repeats of her past was how she had dismissed those thoughts.

 Some of Beth's words that they'd spat at her while attacking her made her whole life sound like some kind of bad joke.

 "Your first time is for someone who loves you.
 It's for me.
 You are for me."

 She vaguely recalled being sold several times by her mother to older men to have her first time.
-The fact it had all been a scam back then was what had helped her get tools to mentally overcome that trauma.
-Sinéad had told her she wasn't over it, that she still needed to go to therapy, but they weren't the one who had to deal with it all every day, they didn't get to decide how she felt.
+The fact even back then she knew it had all been a scam was what had helped her get tools to mentally overcome that trauma.
+Sinéad had told her she wasn't actually over it, that she still needed to go to therapy, but they weren't the one who had to deal with it all every day, they didn't get to decide how she felt.

 Sinéad had tried to be helpful, she knew that logically.
 But Debug didn't need more women claiming the title of her mother.
 So she had pushed them away, and then ran away rather than ask for help.